penumbra-zone/penumbra/docs/guide/src/node/pd/validator.md

 validator's identity key.
 This key is used to sign validator definitions that update the configuration for a validator.

+**IMPORTANT:** The validator identity _cannot be changed, ever!_ This means that if you are running a production validator, you _definitely_ should use a secure custody setup for the wallet which backs the identity key.
+Strongly consider using the `threshold` backend of `pcli` for this purpose.
+More details about validator custody can be found under the [validator custody](../../pcli/wallet.md#validator-custody) section of the `pcli` guide.

 #### Creating a template definition

 First, make sure you've [installed `pcli`](../../pcli/install.md).